gpmindset/gpdevmate/README.md

 3. It filters out binary and formatting-only files
 4. Builds a single prompt with all relevant changes
 5. Sends the prompt to the LLM
-6. Posts the review feedback as a PR comment or prints it in the terminal
+6. Posts the review feedback as a PR comment or prints it in the terminal *(If you use CLI)*

 ---